writer

 Debts payable within 12 months can be fully deducted from Zakatable assets when calculating Zakat.
 This ensures that Zakat is only calculated on the wealth that remains after necessary obligations, like debts, have been accounted for.

 It is important to note that this deduction applies only to debts due within 12 months.
-Debts with longer repayment periods or uncertain repayment periods are not typically deducted in the same way.
+Debts with a repayment period of more than one year are not deducted from Zakat.

 And Allah knows best!